 Marco Gillies is Academic Director of Distance Learning for Goldsmiths.
 His role involves developing and supporting new initiatives in online and distance learning.
 This includes short courses in a MOOC (Massively Open Online Course) format, working with partners such as Coursera and FutureLearn and also developing full online degrees.
 This work is in close collaboration with the University of London International Academy.
 He also does work to support blended and online learning on campus via our VLE, learn.gold.

-Marco is also a reader in Computing and a pioneer of interdisciplinary computing at Goldsmiths.
+Marco is a reader in Computing and a pioneer of interdisciplinary computing at Goldsmiths.
 He was one of the founders of the creative computing degree and has since been instrumental in developing several other interdisciplinary degrees including Digital Arts Computing and Games Programming.
-He is a co-founder of the Embodied Audio-Visual Interaction (EAVI) group.
-He has previously been Director of Studies for Computing and Deputy Head of Department.
+He is a co-founder of the Embodied Audio-Visual Interaction (EAVI) group and has previously been Director of Studies for Computing and Deputy Head of Department.

 He has also worked on other forms of immersive experience and embodied interaction, particularly applied to immersive theatre and performance.
 His recent research has been on human-centred machine learning in which humans guide machine learning algorithms interactively as a way of making use of tacit human knowledge in artificial intelligence systems.